27 Mar

 You can take a break and that is okay.
 Everything will be fine.
 If you need some time and you are at the point where you're really struggling with your mental health and you need to address it, take care of yourself, take the leave.
 Practically speaking, it is not going to be as intimidating as you might think.

-Sarah Cottrell: Okay, Megan, is there anything else that you think people who are thinking about taking mental health leave from their law firm, anything else that they should be thinking about or no?
+Sarah Cottrell: Okay, Megan, is there anything else that you think people who are thinking about taking mental health leave from their law firm, anything else that they should be thinking about or know?

 Megan Nogasky: Some things, there are lots of resources available online, and some of them, I am thinking about in terms of people who are dealing with physical illnesses and taking leaves, but there's information on the FMLA on the Department of Labor's website.